Managing Users

 Which records a portal user can access still follows your per-table data permissions; see Permission Overview and Which records users see.

-Tip: Use Log in as on the Users tab (when the portal is live) to confirm each user only sees the rows and pages you expect.
+Tip: Use Log in as in Portal Settings → Users to confirm each user only sees the rows and pages you expect.